 Beginning teachers must complete up to five professional growth modules focused on the Common Core of Teaching (CCT) domains: classroom environment, planning, instruction, assessment, and professional responsibility.
 Mentors and beginning teachers work together to identify a need/opportunity for professional learning based on the teacher’s own self-assessment, using the CCT Performance Profiles, feedback from observations conducted by the mentor and/or an evaluator, student data, and established student learning goals.

 Together the teacher and mentor develop a professional growth action plan (PGAP).
 The plan begins with a goal that establishes the focus for professional learning and outlines how the teacher will develop new learning and apply it in practice.
 At the culmination of each module, the teacher writes a reflection paper documenting how the new learning was developed, what the teacher learned, how it changed the teacher’s practice, and the positive outcomes for students.

 Successful completion of the TEAM Program is required for eligibility to move from an Initial Educator Certificate to a Provisional Educator Certificate.Multiple web-based resources are available to support beginning teachers and mentors through the module process in addition to the support provided by school districts, Regional Education Service Centers and the Department of Education.

-For more information regarding the most up to date information regarding the TEAM program in RSD13 contact: Maryellen Manning, Director of Organizational Development at email@example.com
+For more information regarding the TEAM program in RSD13 contact: Maryellen Manning, Director of Organizational Development & Human Resources at firstname.lastname@example.org